Our favorite cream cheese egg salad with leeks, a wonderful dip or spread, perfect for using some leftover hard-boiled eggs.

-Leftover hard boiled eggs that can be turned into a delicious and creamy chopped egg salad to be enjoyed on sandwiches or crisp bread.
+Leftover hard-boiled eggs that can be turned into a delicious cream cheese egg salad to be enjoyed on sandwiches or crispbread.

-Every Easter I have at least 30 eggs that the kids have painted themselves.
-In addition to that come the already dyed eggs that I buy to hide in the garden (10 eggs).
-I buy those because the Easter Bunny is supposed to have brought them, so I can hardly hide the eggs that the kids have painted themselves.
+Every Easter I have at least 30 eggs that the kids have dyed themselves.
+In addition to that, there are the already dyed eggs that I buy to hide in the garden (10 eggs).
 And in addition to those, grandma hides at least 20 eggs in her huge garden for the children to look for.
-So we already have about 50 eggs… Often enough, Bruno and Perla also receive Easter gifts from their god parents which actually only include chocolate eggs and regular dyed eggs.
+So we already have about 50 eggs…

-So, that would make about 50 and 60 dyed eggs to go through in a couple of weeks or so.
-But trust me, I have never had to throw away one egg.
+So, that would make about 50 hard-boiled eggs to go through in a couple of weeks or so.
+But trust me, I’ve never had to throw away one egg.

 What is egg salad?

-But for me, at the time being, this is the best egg salad I know, I have eaten it recently in my friend’s house and I have been making it myself repeatedly ever since.
-And when I say repeatedly, I am not exaggerating, I’ve made it at least 10 times during the past months.
+For me, at the time being, this is the best egg salad I know, I have been making it repeatedly for years now.
+And when I say repeatedly, I am not exaggerating, I’ve made it at least 10 times only during the past months.
 A delight, every time!

 What do you put in egg salad?

 - There are many ways to enrich or modify a classic egg salad in order to make it healthier, lower in fat or calories, spicier, richer, more interesting or whatever.